 Lindsey A. Lusk is an associate in the firm’s Litigation Department.
-Ms. Lusk’s practice includes complex civil litigation and class-action litigation.
+Her practice includes complex civil litigation and class-action litigation.

 Ms. Lusk graduated magna cum laude with a B.A. in Journalism and a B.F.A. in Acting from the University of Oklahoma in 2013.
 She received her J.D. in 2017 from the University of Illinois College of Law, where she graduated magna cum laude.
 While in law school, Ms. Lusk was the editor-in-chief of the University of Illinois Law Review and a finalist in the Frederick Green Moot Court Competition, where she had the distinct honor of arguing before the Honorable Justice Sonia Sotomayor.

-Additionally, Ms. Lusk was a member of the Federal Civil Rights Clinic, through which she was provisionally admitted to the federal bar.
-Ms. Lusk represented clients with claims of civil-rights violations in federal court, taking cases through trial.
-Ms. Lusk maintains an active pro bono practice, representing clients in both criminal and civil matters.
+Additionally, Ms. Lusk was a member of the Federal Civil Rights Clinic, through which she was provisionally admitted to the U.S. District Court for the Central District of Illinois.
+She represented clients with claims of civil-rights violations in federal court, taking cases through trial.

 Ms. Lusk is a member of the Chicago Bar Association and the Illinois State Bar Association.
 She serves on the Ambassador Board for Legal Aid Chicago, and she is a committee chair for the Illinois College of Law Alumni Association.

 She is admitted to practice in Illinois.